 Between 100–150g of fruit.
 Add fruit for natural sweetness and also for the vitamins, minerals and phytonutrients they contain.
 Typically at least 100g of this should be a high fibre fruit such as one of the many berries as their sugar content is relatively low whilst their fibre content is high.
 Some berries are quite tart, so adding half a banana (approx. 40-50 g) adds sweetness and thickness of a smoothie – but also loads up the sugar without much fibre – so stick to just half.
 By the way 100 g of raspberries contains 5 g of sugar whilst half a banana adds 7 g.
 As well as the berries, cherries, apples and pears make great smoothies.
 Pineapple and mango are great too, but have a higher sugar content—so don’t go overboard on these.

 Add protein.
 My favourite proteins for smoothies are whey and hemp protein powders.
-For whey protein make sure it is “isolate” and not concentrate.
-My favourites are: Solgar Whey to Go Vanilla and Native Hemp Powder.
+For whey protein, make sure it is ‘isolate’ and not ‘concentrate’.
+Good options for whey are: Pink Sun, Pulsin and Solgar.
+There is less difference in hemp powders so, I choose any organic, UK grown hemp according to the best offer!
 Use one scoop/2 dessert spoons.
-These can be purchased online from many suppliers such as Bodykind who I use for my superfoods and supplements.
+These can be purchased online from Amazon or from Bodykind who I use for my superfoods and supplements.

 Add a little of good fats.
-These include flaxseed oil, coconut oil or avocado (fresh or as an oil).
-Other good seed or nut oils include: almond, walnut, macadamia or pumpkin seed.
-What most people don’t realise is that good fats lower cholesterol and help the body released stored body fat.
+These include almond, flaxseed, coconut or avocado oil (or fresh avocado for sumptuous creamy smoothies).
+Other good seed or nut oils include: walnut, macadamia or pumpkin seed.
+There is a lot of confusions around the role of fat in weight loss, but good fats (typically from nuts, seeds and oily fish) help lower cholesterol as well as allow the body released stored body fat.

 Add liquid.
-Good choices are: unsweetened (and food additive free) rice, coconut, oat or almond milk.
+Good choices are: unsweetened (and food additive free) almond, rice (naturally sweeter than almond milk), coconut, oat or hemp milk.
 Water is also great!
 Please avoid cows milk, yoghurt or ice-cream due to the saturated fat and sugar content.
-Soya milk is also not recommended as soy can mimic oestrogen an may upset your hormonal balance.
+Soya milk is not recommended for women as soy can mimic oestrogen and may upset women’s hormonal balance.
 How much liquid you add depend on how ‘thick’ you like your smoothies.
 Generally between 150–250 ml.
-Brands I use and recommend are Rude Health, Ecomil and for their rice milk, Rice Dream.
+Brands I use and recommend are Plenish, Rude Health, Ecomil and for their rice milk only, Rice Dream.

 Optionally add superfoods, spices, citrus zest or herbs.
 Goji berries (add sweetness, but can remain ‘bitty’ in your smoothie), acai berry powder (can help with weight loss – but is slightly bitter), raw cacao powder (gives a great chocolatey flavour) cinnamon (naturally sweet and helps lower blood sugar levels), ginger (adds a zing).
 A squeeze of lemon or lime can transform a smoothie, as can the addition of fresh mint or basil leaves.
 Experiment and find out which ones you like the best.
 Add one or two of the superfoods or spices: don’t go overboard and add them all.